rhevorn/shape/docs/ARCHITECTURE.md

 Collection size rules evaluate after type checking and before child parsing.
 When size is valid, child errors are aggregated and prefixed with their index or key.
 Map issue order must be deterministic; keys are sorted before parsing.
+`Slice.Unique` uses hash-map equality for types where it is equivalent to `reflect.DeepEqual`.
+The cancellable deep-comparison fallback is limited to 128 items so non-comparable inputs cannot restore unbounded quadratic work.

 ## Objects and fields